Zillionaire

 "Zillionaire" is a song by American rapper Flo Rida, released on July 29, 2016, in the United States.
 Remixes followed September 16, 2016.

 Music video

-The official music video was released December 6, 2016.
+The official music video was released December 6, 2016, featuring Chanel Iman.
 A second music video, which takes place in Dubai Directed by Alex Acosta, was released July 13, 2017.

 Other media

 The song was featured in the trailer for Masterminds, a film starring Zach Galifianakis, Kristen Wiig, Leslie Jones, Owen Wilson, and Jason Sudeikis.